rstms/txTrader/README.md

 Security
 --------
-Set up a group account named `txtrader`.
+The Makefile will set up a user and group account named `txtrader`.
 The configuration files are owned by root and readable by this group.
-Group membership enables interaction with the configured API.
+Group membership controls interaction with the configured API.
+To allow a user account to interact with txTrader, add the account to the txtrader group.

 Prerequisites
 -------------
 ```
-sudo aptitude install python-twisted-web python-egenix-mx-base-dev daemontools-run ucspi-tcp
+sudo aptitude install python-pip python-twisted-web python-egenix-mx-base-dev daemontools-run ucspi-tcp
 ```

 XMLRPC Server